Fermi-liquid state in $T$*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ revealed via element substitution effects on magnetism: Results and discussion

 \subsubsection{Magnetic state in LESCO with $x$ = 0.24 ($p$ $\sim$ 0.16)}

-Fig. \ref{phase diagram-Fe_v1} summarizes the $y$-dependence of $T_{\rm c}$, $T_{\rm m}$ and $T_{\rm sg}$ for La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$Cu$_{1-y}$Fe$_y$O$_4$ with $x$ = 0.24 + $y$. $T_{\rm m}$ for $T$-type Fe-LSCO with $x$ = 0.20 + $y$ is shown by a dashed line as a reference~\cite{Suzuki2016}.
-The onset temperature for the development of $V_{\rm m}$ upon cooling ($T_{\rm f}$) estimated from Fig. \ref{spectra_AS_Prm_v1}(a) is also plotted. $T_{\rm m}$ is slightly higher than $T_{\rm sg}$ at each concentrations, and both $T_{\rm m}$ and $T_{\rm sg}$ increase weakly with increasing $y$. $T_{\rm f}$ is approximately double of $T_{\rm m}$.
-This difference in the characteristic temperatures can be attributed to the experimental proves with different time windows to observe SG transition~\cite{Wakimoto2000, Enoki2011, Fujita2008, He2011, Suzuki2016}.
+Fig. \ref{phase diagram-Fe_v1} summarizes the $y$-dependence of $T_{\rm c}$, $T_{\rm m}$ and $T_{\rm sg}$ for La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$Cu$_{1-y}$Fe$_y$O$_4$ with $x$ = 0.24 + $y$. $T_{\rm sg}$ for $T$-type Fe-LSCO with $x$ = 0.20 + $y$ is shown by a dashed line as a reference~\cite{Suzuki2016}.
+The green triangles means that $T_{\rm c}$ is less than 2 K. The onset temperature for the development of $V_{\rm m}$ upon cooling ($T_{\rm f}$) estimated from Fig. \ref{spectra_AS_Prm_v1}(a) is also plotted. $T_{\rm m}$ is slightly higher than $T_{\rm sg}$ at each concentration, and both $T_{\rm m}$ and $T_{\rm sg}$ increase weakly with increasing $y$. $T_{\rm f}$ is approximately double of $T_{\rm m}$.
+This difference in the characteristic temperatures can be attributed to the experimental probes with different time windows to observe SG transition~\cite{Wakimoto2000, Enoki2011, Fujita2008, He2011, Suzuki2016}.

 Here, we discuss the origin of the magnetic properties and electron states of LESCO by comparing them with $T$-type copper oxide.
 The results for Fe-LESCO are similar to those observed for OD Fe-LSCO in the following aspects: the emergence of bulk magnetic order by a partial Fe substitution, fast depolarization in the low temperature $\mu$SR spectra, and increase in $T_{\rm m}$ with increasing $y$.
 These characteristics are consistent with the presence of polarized itinerant spins in the SG state due to the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction in a metallic state, as indicated by the OD Fe-LSCO~\cite{Suzuki2012a, Suzuki2016} and OD Fe-substituted Bi$_{1.75}$Pb$_{0.35}$Sr$_{1.90}$CuO$_{4+\delta}$~\cite{Hiraka2010, Wakimoto2010}.
 This implies that the randomly distributed magnetic moments on the CuO$_2$ planes cause fast depolarization in the $\mu$SR time spectra, and $T_{\rm m}$ tends to increase with an increase in the number of Fe ions, whose moments interact via itinerant carriers.
 Contrary to this, the strong damping of the $\mu$SR time spectra is different from the observation of a clear oscillation component for UD Fe-LSCO~\cite{Suzuki2016, Suzuki2012b}, in which long-range magnetic and charge stripe orders coexist\cite{Fujita2009a, Fujita2009b}.